FAQ International Middle School

 - Students will receive a daily planner for recording assignments and for coordinating with homework club or Hort and will also have formative and summative assignments posted to ManageBac.

 - Most summative assessment tasks will be completed during the lessons.

 - Students will be supported in organization and time management in order to complete tasks.

 - Students will be given a 5-minute transition time between classes and after breaks.
 They may also be given a 5-minute break during “double lessons” if needed.

-For an overview of subjects being taught please click here: IMS Subjects 2013_2014
+For an overview please click here: Chart Multiple Language Track

 - In the last three years we had 100 percent successful transition (acceptance rate) into high schools.

-- The 2011–2012 academic school year was the first year that the German/English track was implemented.
+- The 2011–2012 academic school year was the first year that the German/English multiple language options was implemented.
 In the past, all lessons were conducted in German except for U.S. History, U.S. Government, English, and the third language (Language B) courses.
 This in no way affected smooth transition into U.S. or International High School systems.